SoftWearables/SoftWearables.github.io/README.md

     enrich the development of intelligent wearable devices for HCI through diverse perspectives.

-Topics of interest for the workshop include for example:
+Topics of interest for the workshop include, for example:

 -   Accessible computational design